- Application for Admission

 Sauk maintains an "open enrollment" policy and admits all persons interested in pursuing or enhancing their education.
 Students enrolling in Sauk courses for the first time or those returning to Sauk after a two year absence are required to complete the Student Information Form.
 (Please note, admission to certain programs is limited.)
 For additional information and specific requirements, please refer to the college catalog.

 Students who have satisfied all class prerequisites may register by accessing their SOAR account.
 Consult the class schedule for specific details.
-Students requiring registration assistance should contact the Counseling Office (815) 835-6354.
+Students requiring registration assistance should contact the Academic Advising Office (815) 835-6354.
 For additional information, contact the Office of Admissions and Records at (815) 835-6273.

 High school students enrolling at Sauk